FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Method

-Each round’s clean dataset $D_{\mathrm{clean}}^{(r)}$ is then used to fine‑tune the small model, strengthening its discrimination of proprietary anomaly patterns: $\theta_{{SM}}^{(r+1)} \leftarrow \mathrm{FineTune}(\theta_{{SM}}^{(r)},\,D_{\mathrm{clean}}^{(r)})$.
-Simultaneously, these high‑quality samples are merged into the RAG knowledge base to augment the LLM’s next iteration of retrieval: ${K}^{(r+1)} = {K}^{(r)} \cup D_{\mathrm{clean}}^{(r)}$.
 After updating, the process repeats on the remaining noisy pool: pseudo‑label generation, data selection, and small model fine‑tuning are applied in successive iterations, continually expanding the clean dataset and improving the joint labeling accuracy.
 This optimization loop continues until the preset maximum number of iterations ${N}$ is reached.
-Any samples still in the noisy pool $D_{\mathrm{noisy}}^{({N})}$ at the final round are discarded and no longer used for small model training.
-Through this collaborative distillation and iterative refinement, FusionLog is able to progressively filter and integrate proprietary knowledge in a fully unlabeled environment, ultimately distilling it into the small model and significantly enhancing detection of proprietary anomalies.
+In the final iteration, samples that remain in the noisy pool $D_{\mathrm{noisy}}^{({N})}$ typically correspond to low-frequency events in the target logs.
+Since these samples cannot be reliably filtered by the small model, their labels are directly taken from the predictions of the LLM, ensuring that the proprietary knowledge distillation process covers all event types in the target system.

+Through this collaborative distillation and iterative refinement, FusionLog progressively filters and integrates proprietary knowledge into the small model in a fully unlabeled environment.
+Regarding the choice of the maximum iteration count $N$, we observe that the noisy pool naturally shrinks as distillation progresses, since each round converts a portion of noisy samples into clean samples.
+As shown in Figure \ref{fig_4}, the noisy pool ratio declines from 55\% in Round 1 to 0\% by Round 5, at which point all proprietary logs have been processed, indicating that $N=5$ is the empirically observed number of rounds required to exhaust the noisy pool for our datasets.
+Since each subsequent round only processes the diminishing noisy pool, the computational cost of later rounds is negligible.
+In practice, an early stopping criterion based on noisy pool size could be adopted to reduce unnecessary iterations when convergence occurs sooner.

+After the training phase, the fused small model $\theta_{SM}^{(N)}$ has absorbed both general knowledge (via meta-learning on the source and target general logs) and proprietary knowledge (via collaborative distillation on the target proprietary logs).
+At inference time, all incoming target log sequences are fed directly into this single fused small model for end-to-end anomaly prediction, without requiring semantic routing, LLM invocation, or RAG retrieval.